Weighted blankets, whose heard of these before?

 You can find a more detailed tutorial, with pictures included, here.

 Have you used a weighted blanket before?
-What was your experience with it?
-It’s always great to get a variety of opinions and reviews.
+What was your experience of it?
+Share in the comments below.

 Lots of love,